Bonbon: Ingredients

 Specifically in the United States, the phrase "Bon Bon" refers to The Hershey Company's trademarked name for a frozen confection made from vanilla ice cream and covered in chocolate.

+In the United Kingdom, a bonbon is a hard candy with a chewy centre and coated in icing sugar.
+British bonbons are typically available in strawberry, blue raspberry, and toffee flavours.